pehnny/weather-php/README.md

 - This repo ;)

 # Launch
-Open XAMPP then start the MySQL server (you may need to start the Apache server to access phpmyadmin).
-If you're working inside the XAMPP directory, you can start the Apache server as well.
-Otherwise, go to the root of this repository, open your terminal and use (_you may need to add xampp/php path to your environment variables first_) :
+Open XAMPP then start both Apache and MySQL servers.
+Go to the root of this repository, open your terminal and use :
 ```sh
 php -S localhost:PORT
 ```
 _PORT can be any valid 4 digits number like `5000`_.

+**!!
+If you're working with a different terminal than the one provided by XAMPP, you may need to add xampp/php path to your environment variables.**

 # API
 - **/** is where you get on server start up